-According to most contact tracing standards, any person who was within 1.8 m of the infected person for at least 15 minutes has been exposed and is considered a close contact, and should be informed immediately.
+According to most contact tracing standards, any person who was within 1.8 m of the infected person for a minimum of 15 minutes has been exposed and is considered a close contact and should be informed immediately.
+However, research and CDC updates are pointing to aerosol dispersion of the virus and consider all people in an enclosed room with poor ventilation as potentially exposed when an infected person was in the room previously or at the same time.
 MVI will support official contact tracing procedures of the Ministry of Health.